What is the Pinellas Eviction Diversion Program?

 - A neutral third party (mediator) to work with them and their landlord to try to resolve a dispute

-- Help applying for money to pay past due rent from a trusted Pinellas County organization
+- Help applying for money to pay past due, future rent, and utilities, when these programs are available.

 - Referral for financial help with other basic needs